Thuppakki: Plot

-Captain Jagadish Dhanapal, a DIA specialist in the Indian Army, returns to Mumbai from Kashmir.
+Captain Jagadish Dhanapal, a DIA specialist in the Indian Army, arrives at Mumbai from Jammu.
 On his arrival, his parents and younger sisters force him to see Nisha, a prospective bride.
-After the bride-viewing ceremony, Jagadish makes up excuses to avoid marrying her, which includes commenting about her being traditional.
+After the bride-viewing ceremony, Jagadish makes up excuses to avoid marrying her, which include commenting about her being traditional.
 On the contrary, Nisha turns out to be a university-level boxer, who is completely modern in her outlook, having been forced to appear traditional by her parents.
 Jagadish notices her in a boxing match and falls in love with her.
 Nisha reciprocates after refusing him initially.

 One day, Jagadish witnesses an explosion in a bus in which he and his police officer-friend Balaji had travelled.
 He manages to capture an injured man who had planted the bomb, who later escapes from the hospital where he was kept under custody.
-Jagadish captures the bomber again, and also forces the security chief, who helped the bomber escape, to commit suicide.
+Jagadish captures the bomber again and also forces the security chief, who helped the bomber escape, to commit suicide.
 Jagadish learns that the bomber is a mere executor, a sleeper agent, whose only role was to plant the bomb.
-He also discovers that the terrorist group that the bomber belongs to, has planned twelve such attacks in the city, in a couple of days.
+He also discovers that the terrorist group that the bomber belongs to has planned twelve such attacks in the city in a couple of days.
 Jagadish enlists the help of his fellow army men and manages to kill the sleeper agents planting the bombs, including the sleeper agent leader's brother, Afsar Ali, and the previously captured sleeper agent.